-Keep reading for a breakdown of when live sports are returning and how you can watch using a VPN.
+Keep reading for a breakdown of how major sports leagues and events are dealing with COVID-19 in 2021 and how you can watch using a VPN.

 Why You Need a VPN to Watch Live Sports